 - Full of good-for-you ingredients

-- A real pumpkin!
-Yasss!
-We’ll talk about pumpkin varietals down below.
+- Pumpkin --> We'll talk about pumpkin varietals down below.

-- Cilantro.
-I’m on team cilantro.
-You can leave it out if you can’t deal.
+- Cilantro --> I'm on team fresh cilantro, but you can leave it out if you can't deal.

 I find these sections are easier to slice the skin off of than trying to tackle peeling an entire pumpkin, but you can do whatever works for you.
 The goal is to have about 10 cups of cubed pumpkin when you're done.

-Cover and simmer until the pumpkin is tender.
-I like to check this by stabbing a pumpkin chunk with a fork and seeing how easily it’ll penetrate.
-We’re looking for pretty dang easy here.
+Cover and simmer until the pumpkin is tender - I like to check this by stabbing a pumpkin chunk with a fork.
 I find this takes about 15-20 minutes of simmering time.

-Once the soup is blended up nice and velvety smooth, get in there with your coconut milk and a good squeeze of lime.
+Once the soup is blended up nice and velvety smooth, add your coconut milk and a good squeeze of lime.
 Taste the soup and adjust the seasonings if you like.
 Maybe a bit more lime?
 Perhaps a tad more curry paste?
-You do you.
+Choose your own adventure!

 And that's it!
 Your soup is ready to serve.
 I like to top it with cilantro, chili flakes, and toasted pumpkin seeds if I'm feeling fancy.